 Best value means the best possible service provided at a fair price.
 A service you can truly rely on surely has some added value attached to it.

 Not only available on the fixed price to the airport or rail station offered by many taxi operators.
 But by using a formula applied against the official metered fare cost saving is possible on any viable journey.

 I am operating at my most efficient when the hire starts, ends or passes close to Melrose and it is then that I can offer the best savings over the standard taxi metered fare.

 Public hire is taking a taxi from a rank or hailing one on the street when the standard charge is that shown on the meter.
 At a distance of 13 miles the official metered fare would already be reading £25 plus.

 Private hire is ordering a car by other means and the operator is free to apply a booking charge if they so wish.
-I charge £25 in accepting a booking and this covers for a distance of up to 15 miles from my base.
-Quite simply this means that provided your journey passes within two miles of Melrose the gain is immediate.
+I charge £25 in accepting a booking and this will cover a distance of up to 16 miles from my base.
+Quite simply this means that provided your journey passes within 3 miles of Melrose the gain is immediate.

 But then, just maybe, it is more important to yourself to benefit from the reliable service that has been proven over many a long year.

 Example 1: Berwick-Upon-Tweed rail station to, or from, Melrose.
 Day time 1-4 passengers.
 Metered fare: £66.55 *.

 Jim's Taxi to Melrose would quote £53.00.

 Example 2: Lindisfarne, Holy Island to, or from, Melrose.
 Day time 1-4 passengers.
 Metered fare: £78.15 *.